 Magnetic flux.
 Flux linkage.
-Experimental demonstration that cutting flux or change in flux linkage induces an emf.
+Experimental demonstration that cutting flux or when a rectangular coil rotates in a uniform magnetic field as an introduction to sinusoidal alternating current.

-Faraday's and Lenz's laws of $E = -Nd\phi/dt$ .
-Lenz's law and energy conservation.
+Faraday's and Lenz's laws of E = Nd /dt.
+Lenz's law and energy conservation. electromagnetic induction.

-electromagnetic induction.
 The derivation of E = Blv is not required.

 The simple generator.
-Qualitative study of electromotive force produced when a rectangular coil rotates in a uniform magnetic field as an introduction to sinusoidal alternating current.
+Qualitative study of electromotive force produced